 You are here

-An alumna of Bryn Mawr College and the MFA program at the University of Michigan, she has received fellowships for her poetry and nonfiction from the Vermont Studio Center, the Santa Fe Art Institute, Kalani, Willapa Bay AiR, the Helene Wurlitzer Foundation, and the In Cahoots Artists’ Residency, as well as awards from the Dorothy Sargent Rosenberg Foundation for outstanding work by emerging poets.
-A leader in community-based programming for writers, she leads several longrunning independent workshops in northern California and online, including her cross-genre workshop Scribe Lab.
-She has lectured in the Department of English since 2012.
+An alumna of Bryn Mawr College and the MFA program at the University of Michigan, she has received numerous fellowships and awards for her poetry and nonfiction from institutions including the Vermont Studio Center, the Santa Fe Art Institute, the Willapa Bay Artist-in-Residence Program, and the Dorothy Sargent Rosenberg Foundation.
+She leads several longrunning independent workshops in northern California and online, including her cross-genre workshop Scribe Lab, and has lectured in the Department of English, where she leads workshops in poetry, creative nonfiction, and short fiction, since 2012.